Zulker-Nien/teebay/README.md

 This form handles the login of a user.

+#### SCOPE: JWT hasn't been implmented on the front end since this wasn't a requirement but the web tokens would help in handling sessions of users and refreshing pages.

+#### Current Scenario: User logged out on pageRefresh().

 The Material UI components are fairly straightforward but one thing to note is that the Select component(which is the dropdown) changes based on a React changeEvent.
 The Options and Categories use the select component.
+So the dafault value for this are changed inside the handleOption and handleCategories.

+## 5. Features

+### a.
+Buy/Rent ~ BuyPage.tsx

+This component helps in buying products.

+#### (Apollo Caching is used here and it helps to update the cache information and show an instantaneous result in the frontend as cards.)

+### b.
+Sell ~ SellPage.tsx

+This component helps in buying products.

+#### (Apollo Caching is used here and it helps to update the cache information and show an instantaneous result in the frontend as cards.)

+### c.
+List Products Lent/Bought ~ Transaction.tsx

+This component helps in viewing products that are lent or bought by the user.

+#### (Apollo Caching is used here and it helps to update the cache information and show an instantaneous result in the frontend as cards.)

+### d.
+List all products created by user ~ UserProducts.tsx

+This component helps in:

+1. Viewing products that are created by the user.
+2. Editing products
+3. Deleting products

+#### (Apollo Caching is used here and it helps to update the cache information and show an instantaneous result in the frontend as cards.)